PDXpert PLM Software

 There are 3 general categories of files: closely managed revision files, item attachments saved in the system library, and external links to resources that PDXpert doesn't manage.

-In a PDX package, document and part revision files, as well as change form files, are included (isFileIn="Yes").
+In a standard PDX package, part/document revision files and change form files are included (isFileIn="Yes").
 Item files attached to documents and parts are identified in the PDX package but are not included (isFileIn="No").

 Links to external resources are included in a PDX package.
 Some users may not see the linked resource if, for example, the link points to a private server on your local network.